tirthjivani/Info_Searching_Problem/README.md

 1. **Greedy Best-first Search**

    Biased greedy choices are made at the point of decision making node where the lower cost is node is selected.

-2. A* Search
+2. **A* Search**

+   Path is selcted according to the Manhattan distance of the current node.